 “We never believe in unilateral sanctions.
-We believe the UN is the authority, has the authority to impose sanctions.
+We believe the UN is the authority, and has the authority to impose sanctions.
 If the UK government goes that far to impose sanctions on any individuals in China, China will certainly make a resolute response to it,” he told the BBC.

 “You’ve seen what happened between China and the US – they sanction Chinese officials, we sanction their senators.
 I do not want to see this tit-for-tat in UK relations.
 I think the UK should have its own independent foreign policy rather than the dance to the tune of Americans like what happened to Huawei.”

 On the issue of Uighur persecution, the ambassador told the broadcaster: “The so-called western intelligence agencies keep making up this false accusation against China, that 1 million Uighurs have been persecuted.
 Do you know how much populations Xinjiang has?
 Forty years ago it was four or five million.
 Now it’s 11 million people – and people say we impose ethnic cleansing, but the population had doubled in 40 years.

 Responding to questions about forced sterilization, he said: “I can easily refute this accusation.
 There’s some small group of anti-China elements working against the interests of China, but the majority of people in Xinjiang are happy with what is going on.
 In the past three years, there’s been not a single terrorist attack in Xinjiang.

 “People can enjoy a harmonious life.
 Uighur people enjoy peaceful, harmonious coexistence with other ethnic groups of people.
 The Uighur people are just one small portion of the Chinese population even among the Muslims – but the majority of them are living happily and peacefully with other ethnic [groups].
 The success of China is we have a very successful ethnic policy; we treat every ethnic group as an equal.”